 However, advance reservations can be supported more efficiently by using a scheduler capable of preempting running jobs at the start of the reservation and resuming them at the end of the reservation.
 Preemption can also be used to run large parallel jobs (which tend to have long queue times) earlier, and it is specially relevant in the context of urgent computing, where resources have to be provisioned on very short notice and the likelihood of having jobs already assigned to resources is higher.
 While preemption can be accomplished trivially by canceling a running job, the least disruptive form of preemption is checkpointing, where the preempted job's entire state is saved to disk, allowing it to resume its work from the last checkpoint.
-Additionally, some schedulers also support job migration, allowing to wait until the preempting job or reservation has completed.
+Additionally, some schedulers also support job migration, allowing checkpointed jobs to restart on other available resources, instead of having to wait until the preempting job or reservation has completed.

-However, although many modern schedulers support at least checkpointingbased preemption, this requires the job's executable itself to be checkpointable.
+However, although many modern schedulers support at least checkpointing-based preemption, this requires the job's executable itself to be checkpointable.
 An application can be made checkpointable by explicitly adding that functionality to an application (application-level and library-level checkpointing) or transparently by using OS-level checkpointing, where the operating system (such as Cray, IRIX, and patched versions of Linux using BLCR [17]) checkpoints a process, without rewriting the program or relinking it with checkpointing libraries.
 However, this requires a checkpointing-capable OS to be available.